ADCogburn/ADCogburn/README.md

-Thank you for visited my GitHub page!
+Thank you for visiting my GitHub page!

 My name is Andrew Cogburn and I am a Junior .NET Developer from Houston, TX.
 I several years of general I.T. experience and 1+ years of software development experience.